-We seek to glorify God among mission families through the domestic and teaching services of mature, humble women who volunteer to travel and meet particular needs.
-Through the years we have sent more than 300 women, young and old, for this purpose.
+Mission Nannys seeks to glorify God among mission families through the domestic and teaching services of mature, humble women who volunteer to travel and meet particular needs.
+Through the years we have sent hundreds of women, young and old, for this purpose.

-Betty has written a book that aims to show you how God used the vision of one woman to bring about the domestic needs of missionary families with the excitement of travel and seeing the world.
+Betty wrote a book that aims to show you how God used the vision of one woman to bring about the domestic needs of missionary families with the excitement of travel and seeing the world.
 Learn more about Betty’s Book, “Mission Nannys: Serving Missionaries Around the World“.